The alphabet

 Other topics

-December 2009: Watch for development of this list into further categories--"The print revolution," "The writing of English," etc.--with annotations and recommendations.
+May 2011: Watch for development of this list into further categories—"The print revolution," "The writing of English," etc.—with annotations and recommendations.

 Beament, Justin and Esther Dudley.
 In Blessed Memory: Incised Headstones of North & West Devon and North Cornwall, 1650–1850.
 Exeter School of Arts & Design, University of Plymouth, 2000.